Your request is being processed, please wait.

 • Wear your helmet properly (it should be level and stable)

-For more basic rules of cycling, and helpful tips on cycling with children, please refer to this resource from MyHealth.Alberta.ca
+For basic rules of cycling or helpful tips on cycling with children, please visit MyHealth.Alberta.ca

 E-scooter safety

-5. Right and report: If you see an e-scooter that has fallen or is parked improperly you can help out your neighbours by righting the e-scooter or you can report this issue to the provider.
-Contact info for each company is provided on each shared e-scooter.
+• If you see an e-scooter that has fallen or is parked improperly you can help out your neighbours by righting the e-scooter or report the issue to the provider (company contact information is listed on the e-scooter).

 Operating a personal e-scooter